June Stepping Stones to Success in the Garden

 Clean up after any weather related disasters such as hail, strong wind or tornado damage.
 Any of these can visit our area starting in April through September.
-Prune out damaged stems and branches and add them to the compost pile.
+Prune out damaged stems and branches and add them to the compost pile before disease and pathogens take advantage.
 Replant where necessary.

 Many herbs are ideally suited to our climate and are mature enough now for harvesting.
 Cut off no more than 1/3rd of the foliage for drying and storing.
 Re-cut and dry as the herb continues to grow.

 Shear back chrysanthemums and asters by the end of June.
 This will increase the bushiness of the plant and promote increased blooms.
 This also prevents too early bud formation.
 I’m set in my ways and just think chrysanthemums shouldn’t bloom until September.

 - Host a Midsummer’s Night Eve Party.
 By this time, your garden is glorious!
 Show it off to your neighbors, family, work associates and friends.
 Your evening in the garden can take any form you wish, wine and cheese, tea and desserts, or backyard supper.
 Keep it simple and repeat as desired.

 - Buy a gardening book for study on an area of interest you'd like to be more proficient in.